CNES/aviso-fes/docs/source/api.rst

 ---------------------------------

 This function evaluates the tidal height at a given time and location using the provided tidal constituents.
-The location is given as latitude and longitude in degrees.
-The time is given as numpy datetime64 array.
+The location is given as latitude in degrees.
+The time is given as a numpy datetime64 array.
 The tidal height is returned as a tuple of two numpy arrays: the first array contains the short-period tide heights, and the second array contains the long-period tide heights.
 Both arrays have the same length as the time array.
 The tidal heights are given in the same units as the tidal model.

 .. autofunction:: pyfes.evaluate_tide_from_constituents